delaneyj/datastar/backends/go/site/static/md/guide/getting_started.md

 ## Backend Plumbing

 Now, let's send some data.
-To do this there's a few things we must understand but it's all fun and easy and you'll want to know it if you do not already!
+To do this there's a few things we must understand, but it's all fun and easy, and you'll want to know it if you do not already!

 Datastar uses [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) or SSE.
 To use SSE, we have to set our backend up for it.
 Luckily it's extremely simple and [provides us with many advantages](/essays/event_streams_all_the_way_down).